 ~ Daughter Mary Lou (McCabe) Zack ~

-She married Charles Zack Jr., son of Charles A. Zack of Oakland Avenue in Uniontown, the father a one-time Chief County Detective.
+She married Charles Robert Zack (March 6, 1924-1979), son of Charles A. and Agnes (Rohlf) Zack of Oakland Avenue in Uniontown, the father a one-time Chief County Detective.

-They produced five children -- William Earl Zack, Tony Ray Zack, Robert Charles Zack, Albert Philip Zack and Gina Maria Zack.
+They produced five children -- William Earl "Bumpy" Zack, Tony Ray Zack, Robert Charles Zack, Albert Philip Zack and Gina Maria Lowenstein.

 Circa 1947, the Zacks resided in or near Masontown, Fayette County.
 During the Vietnam War, Charles was stationed in the Panama Canal Zone with the U.S. Armed Forces.

-Mary Lou became ill in 1962 and underwent surgery in Uniontown Hospital, and recovered.
+Mary Lou became ill in 1962 and underwent surgery in Uniontown Hospital, and fortunately recovered.
 She and the children traveled to Panama in April 1963 to visit Charles, and they made the decision to remain there to live.

 Tragically, Mary Lou died while in their home in Panama on May 18, 1965.
 She was only 35 years old.
-Her remains were returned to Uniontown for burial.
+Her remains were returned to the United States for burial in Uniontown.